 The Competition Commission of India (the Commission) is established under the Competition Act, 2002 (the Act) with the objectives to prevent practices having adverse effect on competition, to promote and sustain competition in markets, to protect the interests of consumers and to ensure freedom of trade carried on by other participants in markets, in India, and for matters connected therewith or incidental thereto.
-It is mandated, inter alia, to (a) give opinion on a reference from Central Government or a State Government on possible effect on competition of a proposed policy, and (b) take suitable measures for the promotion of competition advocacy, creating awareness and imparting training about competition issues.
+It is mandated, inter alia, to (a) give opinion on a reference from Central Government or a State Government on possible effect on competition advocacy, creating awareness and imparting training about competition issues.
 It pursues its objectives mainly through two sets of instruments, namely, advocacy and sanctions targeted at enterprises.
 While these two measures are complementary, advocacy ex ante ensures freedom of trade by enterprises and achieves 'fair competition for greater good'.